-Symptoms from damage To recognize SWD damage on suspect fruit, look very closely for scarring or spotting on fruit surface; liquid exuding (when squeezed) out of scar/hole where eggs were laid; softening, collapsing and/or bruising of fruit at damage site; small white larvae and pupae that can be seen with naked eye if fruit is opened; and, under a microscope, two hair-like filaments sticking out of fruit where they are connected to a white egg within the fruit can sometimes be seen.
+Symptoms from damage To recognize SWD damage on suspect fruit, look very closely for scarring or spotting on the fruit surface; liquid exuding (when squeezed) out of scar/hole where eggs were laid; softening, collapsing and/or bruising of fruit at damage site; small white larvae and pupae that can be seen with naked eye if fruit is opened; and, under a microscope, two hair-like filaments sticking out of fruit where they are connected to a white egg within the fruit can sometimes be seen.
 See OSU Extension Bulletin EM 9021, Recognize Fruit Damage From Spotted Wing Drosophila (https://catalog.extension.oregonstate.edu/em9021).

 Life cycle A single female can lay several hundred eggs in her lifetime (each adult lives for an average of 3 to 4 weeks over the summer months).
 Larvae feed inside the fruit for about 5 to 7 days, until they are ready to pupate.
 The brownish-yellow pupa with star-like (6 to 8 points) respiratory horns at one end is a non-feeding stage lasting 4 to 5 days.
 Pupae can exit fruit and fall to the ground or remain inside fruit.
 Emerging adult flies will mate, producing additional offspring.
 At this time, Oregon State research reports that SWD overwinter as adults.
 Food, moisture, and humidity are extremely important for winter SWD survival.
 Dryness, wind, hot or freezing weather may reduce survival, however they easily find warm refuges for protection.
-It has been estimated that 3 to 7 generations might occur in Oregon, depending on environmental conditions during the cropping season.
+About 7 generations commonly occur in Oregon, depending on environmental conditions during the cropping season.

 Estimations of seasonal activity and SWD events for commercial crops (e.g., first and peak egg-laying in spring) can be found at OSU-IPPC Online Phenology and Degree-Day Model website at http://uspest.org/cgi-bin/ddmodel.us?mdt=all&spp=swd.
 Select 1) weather station on map, 2) model category: invasive insects; 3) Model parameter: Spotted Wing Drosophila [fruit]; 4) Choose Output in Fahrenheit or Celsius; 5) Select Start and End time; 6) Choose CALC/RUN full model for output.
 Note: the lower and upper development thresholds for D. suzukii are 10° and 30°C, respectively, with a January 1 biofix.

 Monitoring for adults